Part IV Exam Description

 DIAGNOSTIC IMAGING (DIM)

-- The DIM Exam will consist of 10 stations.
-You must complete all 10 stations within the allotted time (four minutes per station).
+- The DIM Exam will consist of 20 stations.
+You must complete all 20 stations within the allotted time (two minutes per station).

-- A scannable answer sheet will be provided on which you will mark the answers for the questions at each of the 10 stations.
-Each station will have two extended multiple-choice questions for you to answer concerning the case.
-Each question will have 10 choices.
-You will be required to select two of the most correct choices.
+- A question booklet will be provided, along with a scannable answer sheet on which you will mark your answers.
+Each station will have two multiple-choice questions concerning the condition.
+Each question will have four choices and you will be required to select the single most correct choice.

 - The Chiropractic Technique Exam will consist of five stations with five minutes allotted to complete each station.
 You must complete each of the five stations within the allotted time.
 There will be a one-minute and 30-second passing time between each station.